ccn0/presentable.css/README.md

 `<div class="topnav">` places a header at the top.
 `<div class="area">` makes a strong division arround elements
 `<div class="footer">` places a fixed tab at the bottom left of the viewport.

+## Hosting

+I host it on my Github Pages site.
+You can link it with `<link rel="stylesheet" href="https://ccn0.github.io/things/presentable.css">` or you can host it on your own.